manmandong/learngit/readme.txt

-Git is a version control system git is free software
-GIt is a distributed version control system git ia free software
+GIt is a distributed version control system git ia free software distributed under the GPL